 The country count for the rest of the family is:

-I try to bring my family as often as possible, but sometimes my sweet girlfriends also allows me to travel solo.
+I try to bring my family as often as possible, but sometimes my sweet wife also allows me to travel solo.

 My ambition once was to be the youngest Danish person to visit every country in the world.
 I failed.
-Presently 3 (viking) Danes have already visited them all the youngest being my friend Henrik Jeppesen who finished when he was only 27 (read my interview with Henrik here).
+Presently 3 (viking) Danes have already visited them all the youngest being my friend Henrik Jeppesen who finished when he was only 27.

 My next ambition was to be the youngest hobby traveler to go everywhere.
 I failed again (Norwegian Gunnar Garfors beat me to it finishing at 37 years and 344 days).